TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_netxduo_cpsw_tcpclient.md

 - After we run the example on the EVM (next step), the EVM will similarly be assigned a IP address, and then host can communicate with the EVM using the assigned IP address.

-- To enable static IP, set the static IP in the ipAddr variable in the App_setupNetif() before passing it as arguement to initiate the netif, and stop the dhcp from starting in the App_allocateIPAddress() function.

 ## Run the example